b-ggs/debian-vps-setup/README.md

-# ubuntu-vps-setup
+# debian-vps-setup

-setup script for my ubuntu-based instances
+setup script for my debian-based instances

 ## What it does